choresh/nestjs-query-simple-website/docs/codeDocs/interfaces/DatoOptions.md

 • **name**: `string`

-The name of the dato.
+The name of the dato, as exposed by GraphQL.

 #### Defined in